layer5io/linkerd-service-mesh-workshop/lab-1/README.md

 ## <a name="1"></a> 1 - Install Linkerd

-Using Meshery, select the Linkerd adapter from the `Management` section.
+Using Meshery, select Linkerd from the `Management` menu.

 <a href="img/linkerd-adapter.png">
 <img src="img/linkerd-adapter.png" width="50%" align="center" />
 </a>

-Inside the Linkerd management page:
+In the Linkerd management page:

 1. Type `linkerd` into the namespace field.
 1. Click the (+) icon on the `Install` card and select `Latest Linkerd` to install the latest version of Linkerd.